felyp7/Forserino/README.md

 ### Features of Dankerino

 - Shortcuts for whispering Supibot `/$`.
-- 7TV emotes, using the official implementation from [here](https://github.com/seventv/chatterino7), disabled by default
+- 7TV emotes, using the official implementation merged into [upstream](https://github.com/Chatterino/chatterino2)
 - Adjust your spam speed.
 Useful with chats with slightly higher slow mode than the default 1s.
 - Stream settings window (beta)
 - A couple more appearance settings compared to upstream Chatterino 2: